-CGL Insurance is designed to cover your company’s assets in case you are being sued for bodily injury or property damage to other people/businesses.
+CGL Insurance will cover your company’s assets in case someone sues you for bodily injury or property damage to other people/businesses.
 This would also cover any property in the form of office equipment, stock, IT hardware, etc. Coverage usually includes legal defense, so it’s like having your own built-in legal team.
 Remember to purchase enough liability coverage—most contracts require $2M, but some larger clients will require $5M or more.

 2. Errors and Omission Insurance (E&O)

 This insurance is essential for anyone who is offering a professional service.
 Traditionally for doctors, lawyers and accountants who offer more traditional services, today’s E&O is a requirement by most startups.
 If you are doing any type of consulting or technical work, you probably need E&O insurance.
 Just ask yourself “does anything that my business does or neglects to do, have the potential to harm a client?”
 If the answer is “yes,” you definitely need this coverage and your clients will likely require it by contract.